 But if you’re a freelancer or contractor whose work and pay varies widely from month to month, it can be a challenge to set this amount.

-Again, you can use your spreadsheet or tracking app to determine an average amount earned ($4,000 in July + $5,000 in August + $3,000 in September would be $4,000 a month, for example)—which may give you a more realistic number on which to base your budget calculations than guessing (or hoping) that you’ll make a certain amount.
+• Example: You can use your spreadsheet or tracking app to determine an average amount earned ($4,000 in July + $5,000 in August + $3,000 in September would be $4,000 a month, for example).
+This may give you a more realistic number on which to base your budget calculations than guessing (or hoping) that you’ll make a certain amount.

 Looking for flexibility, but don’t want a budget you have to rework every month?
-You may be a candidate for the 50/30/20 budgeting method made popular by Sen. Elizabeth Warren and her daughter, Amelia Warren Tyagi.
+You may be a candidate for the 50/30/20 budgeting method, which was made popular by Sen. Elizabeth Warren and her daughter, Amelia Warren Tyagi.

-This method also makes sense for people who don’t have a steady income, because it’s based on percentages.
+This method also makes sense for people who are on a steady salary as well as those who don’t have a steady income, because it’s based on percentages.
 And those percentages are just a guideline for getting started, so you can shift the amounts to make it work for your finances.